In This Article

 Meet the Expert

-Dr. Stafford Broumard is a plastic surgeon and Associate Clinical Professor of Plastic Surgery at Mt.
+Dr. Stafford Broumard is one of the most credentialed plastic surgeons in New York City.
+He is also an Associate Clinical Professor of Plastic Surgery at Mt.
 Sinai Hospital.

 Side note: It's very crucial to wear sunscreen after getting this service because the skin is very sensitive to the sun and hyperpigmentation (dark skin spots) are possible.